shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 }
 ```

 We've created a new entity definition called `ExampleExtensionDefinition`, as mentioned in the `CustomExtension` class.
-Its table name will be `swag_example_extension` and it will have custom entity class called `ExampleExtensionEntity`, as you can see in the `getEntityClass` method.
+Its table name will be `swag_example_extension` and it will have a custom entity class called `ExampleExtensionEntity`, as you can see in the `getEntityClass` method.
 This will remain an example, creating the actual entity `ExampleExtensionEntity` is not part of this guide.

 So let's have a look at the `defineFields` method.
 There's the default `IdField`, that almost every entity owns.
 The next field is the actual `product_id` column, which will be necessary in order to properly this entity with the product and vice versa.
-It has to be defined as `FkField`, since that's what it is: A foreign key.
+It has to be defined as `FkField` since that's what it is: a foreign key.

 Now we're getting to the actual new data, in this example this is just a new string field.
-It is called `customString` and could now be used in order to store new string data for the product in the database.
+It is called `customString` and can now be used in order to store new string data for the product in the database.

 The last field is the inverse side of the `OneToOneAssociationField`.
 The first parameter defines the name of the property again, which will contain the `ProductEntity`.
-Now have a look at the second and third parameter - those are the same as in the `ProductDefinition`, but the other way around.
+Now have a look at the second and third parameters - those are the same as in the `ProductDefinition`, but the other way around.
 This is important, do not forget to do that!

 The fourth parameter is the class of the associated definition, the `ProductDefinition` in this case.
-The last parameter, once again, defines the auto loading.
+The last parameter, once again, defines the auto-loading.
 In this example, the product definition will **not** be loaded, when you're just trying to load this extension entity.
 Yet, the extension entity will always automatically be loaded when the product entity is loaded, just like we defined earlier.

 Of course, this new definition also needs to be registered to the DI container: